What is the role of knee implants in a knee replacement surgery?

 - Their strength and shape should be retained for a long term.

 - They should be capable of duplicating the knee structures they are proposed to replace.
 For instance, strong enough to take weight, flexible to bear stress without breaking, and the ability to move smoothly against each other as and when required.

 Understanding the three components of a knee implant

 Patellar component – This piece is dome-shaped to go with the resurfaced shape of the patella.
 Since the patella rests against the femur, the alignment of the patellar component along with the femoral component is fundamental for proper functioning.

 Femoral component– This piece fastens to the end of the femur.
-It has a groove that permits the patellar component to move smoothly up and down smoothly as the knee bends and straightens.
+Since it possesses a groove, it can allow the patellar component to smoothly move upwards and downwards when the knee bends and straightens.